-with $(t,x) \in [0,T] \times \R$, where $a_j(t,x,D_x)$ are pseudodifferential operators of order $j, j=0,1,2,3$ with complex valued symbols and the symbol $a_3$ is independent of $x$ and real valued.
+with $(t,x) \in [0,T] \times \R$, where $a_j(t,x,D_x)$ are pseudodifferential operators of order $j, j=0,1,2,3$ with complex-valued symbols and the symbol $a_3$ is independent of $x$ and real-valued.
 The latter condition guarantees that the operator $P$ satisfies the assumptions of the Lax-Mizohata theorem (see \cite[Theorem 3 page 31]{mizohata2014}), since the principal symbol of $P$ has the real characteristic $\tau=-a_3(t,\xi)$.
 Operators of the form \eqref{diffP} can be referred to as $3$-evolution operators since they are included in the general class of $p$-evolution operators

-introduced by Mizohata, cf. \cite{Mizo}, where $a_j$ are operators of order $j, j=0, \ldots, p,$ $p$ being a positive integer, and $a_p(t,\xi)$ is real valued.
-Sufficient conditions for the well posedness of the Cauchy problem in $H^\infty = \cap_{m \in \R}H^m$ for $p$-evolution operators have been proved in \cite{ascanelli_chiara_zanghirati_2012, cicognani_colombini_cauchy_problem_for_p_evolution_equations} for arbitrary $p$, whereas in the realm of Gevrey classes the results are limited to the case $p=2$, corresponding to Schr\"odinger operators, cf. \cite{ACR,CRJEECT, KB}.
+introduced by Mizohata, cf. \cite{Mizo}, where $a_j$ are operators of order $j, j=0, \ldots, p,$ $p$ being a positive integer, and $a_p(t,\xi)$ is real-valued.
+Sufficient conditions for the well-posedness of the Cauchy problem in $H^\infty = \cap_{m \in \R}H^m$ for $p$-evolution operators have been proved in \cite{ascanelli_chiara_zanghirati_2012, cicognani_colombini_cauchy_problem_for_p_evolution_equations} for arbitrary $p$, whereas in the realm of Gevrey classes the results are limited to the case $p=2$, corresponding to Schr\"odinger operators, cf. \cite{ACR,CRJEECT, KB}.